MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-update-luis.md

 For additional information on using this command, see [bf luis:application:show][bf-luisapplicationshow] in the BF CLI LUIS readme.

-If you do not know your LUIS application id, you can use the [luis:application:list][bf-luisapplicationlist] command to get it, along with the active version id.
+If you do not know your LUIS application ID, you can use the [luis:application:list][bf-luisapplicationlist] command to get it, along with the active version ID.
 This command will list all LUIS apps that have been created in the specified LUIS authoring resource.
-The LUIS application id is returned as `id` and the active version id is returned as `activeVersion`.
+The LUIS application ID is returned as `id` and the active version ID is returned as `activeVersion`.

 ``` cli
 bf luis:application:list --endpoint <endpoint> --subscriptionKey <subscription-key>